National Bridge Inventory: Tennessee

-- This is down from 889 bridges classified as structurally deficient in 2017.
+- This is up from 881 bridges classified as structurally deficient in 2020.

 County | Year Built | Daily Crossings | Type of Bridge | Location |